ashleychontos/pySYD/docs/library/input.rst

 Power spectrum
 **************

-What *REALLY* matters for asteroseismology is how the time series data looks in frequency space, which is generally calculated by taking the fourier transform (and often referred to as the :term:`power spectrum`).
+The power spectrum is what's most important for asteroseismology. *REALLY* matters for asteroseismology is how the time series data looks in frequency space, which is generally calculated by taking the fourier transform (and often referred to as the :term:`power spectrum`).
 Thanks to open-source languages like Python, we have powerful community-driven software packages like `astropy` that can fortunately compute these things for us.